joshuaeckroth/csss-2017-website/daily-notes/day-3-homework.md

 ## Task 1

-Crack as many passwords as you can from this list: (the list will be uploaded at a later date).
+Crack as many passwords as you can from this list: [md5hashes.txt](/md5hashes.txt)

-## Task 2

-Read and summarize the best-practices explained in Jeff Atwood's post ["Hacker, Hack Thyself"](https://blog.codinghorror.com/hacker-hack-thyself/) from June 2, 2017.